ScraperHub/how-to-unblock-amazon-proxy/README.md

 ## Running the Example Scripts

-Before running the examples, make sure to replace every instance of `"<Normal requests token>"` with your [Private Token](https://crawlbase.com/dashboard/account/docs).
+Before running the examples, make sure to replace every instance of `<Private token>` with your [Private Token](https://crawlbase.com/dashboard/account/docs).

 ### Example Scripts